back to all posts

 In this article, Seed IP attorneys John Morgan, Jeffrey Danley, and Jessica Gritton report on a recent decision from the District Court for the Southern District of New York, holding that documents created by a client using a consumer AI tool are not protected by the attorney-client privilege or the work product doctrine.
 The authors provide practical guidance in light of the decision.

-Please read the article in full here: "Client Use of AI Tools May Not Be Privileged"
+For a PDF version of this article, please click here: "Client Use of AI Tools May Not Be Privileged"

 About the authors: